Amy Doeun shares how reading the birth chart of your loved ones can change the way your family responds to and supports one another.

 The planets have a tremendous amount of energy.
 The gravity/energy of the moon controls our tides.
 It stands to reason that the planets would also have an effect on humans.
 Popham describes astrology and your birth chart as a stamp of the energy of the heavenly bodies at the time and place of your birth.

 I found a free copy of my birth chart.
-While not comprehensive, it made some eerie predictions like that I would work as a journalist and that I would marry someone from another culture.
-Having never looked at my birth chart before, I found it unsettling that it would predict such things, which did indeed come to pass.
+While not comprehensive, it included some curious indications like that I would work as a journalist and that I would marry someone from another culture.
+Having never looked at my birth chart before, I found it unsettling that it would outline such things, which did indeed come to pass.

 I began to wonder what the birth charts said about other members of my family.